 Creatine HCL is formed via the addition of a hydrochloride group, (the HCL) to base creatine, which helps to improve its stability and solubility.
 See, although creatine monohydrate (the form you will find in 90% of supplements) is good, it misses the mark owing to its poor solubility.

 In this article, we will discuss why creatine HCL is arguably the most superior form of this supplement on the market and why you should be using it.
-We will not be going over the merits of using creatine for endurance athletes, as this was already covered in a previous article here.

 Do you recall mixing your creatine monohydrate powder in water, only to have tons of sediment remaining?
 That is a clear indicator of poor water solubility.
 When consumed, much is actually wasted since the absorption is subpar.